-We don't have exact numbers to share but the Niantic Pokemon GO development team is really almost entirely centered around live ops, developing new features, and keeping our current activities fun and engaging month to month.
+We don't have exact numbers to share but the Niantic Pokémon GO development team is really almost entirely centred around live ops, developing new features, and keeping our current activities fun and engaging month to month.

 Not to mention our marketing team has been critical in creating unique stories, events and other in-game activities that are some of the most beloved in the game today.
 We wouldn't have Community Days if it wasn't for them!

 How important do you consider customer support and updates to be?
 What has been your approach to this?

 Customer support is very important to us.
 Our operations team is on the frontlines and interacting with our players on a daily basis.
 They have a fresh perspective on player insights and up-to-date information on what's going on in the community.
 I work with them closely to bring those changes back into our game and to prepare our support team for any upcoming feature launches or gameplay changes.